stijndepestel/meteor-google-fake/README.md

-# github-stub
+# google-fake
 A stub for use in testing Meteor apps.
 Stubs the oauth calls and allows you to fake stub more.

-##Usage:
+## Usage

-If you are using GitHub authentication, add this package like this:
+If you are using Google authentication (`accounts-google`), add this package like this:

-`meteor add xolvio:github-stub`
+`meteor add emmerge:google-fake`

-Your app will no longer authenticate with GitHub in development mode and will authenticate with a fake user even if you do not have an internet connection.
+Your app will no longer authenticate with Google in development mode and will authenticate with a fake user even if you do not have an internet connection.
 This package does not affect production as it is a `debugOnly` package.

-This package is an example of how to use [xolvio:http-interceptor](https://github.com/xolvio/meteor-http-interceptor) to test your app.
+## About

+This package is based on and forked from [xolvio:github-fake](https://github.com/xolvio/meteor-github-stub).